IgrecL/japanese/README.md

 * [Jidoujisho](https://github.com/lrorpilla/jidoujisho): Android app to read books with translation like Yomichan, also with Anki integration
 * [Mokuro](https://github.com/kha-white/mokuro): a very efficient OCR tool to turn manga pages into .html files you can look up with Yomichan

+Here's what Mokuro + Yomichan allows you to do:

 [Mokuro.webm](https://user-images.githubusercontent.com/99618877/197377340-e298d29b-0657-4340-95dc-33b06c484500.webm)

 ### Listening